kr-colab/disperseNN/README.md

 ## Vignette: example workflow

+This vignette will walk through an example workflow with more verbose instructions, particularly for the intermediate data-organizing steps.

 ### Custom simulations

-Next, we will analyze a theoretical population of *Internecivus raptus* 😱.
+We will analyze a theoretical population of *Internecivus raptus* 😱.
 Let's assume we have independent estimates from previous studies for the size of the species range and the population density: these values are 50x50 km^2, and 6 individuals per square km, respectively.
 With values for these nuisance parameters in hand we can design custom training simulations for inferring &#963;.
 Lets assume our *a priori* expectation for the dispersal rate in this species is somewhere between 0.2 and 1.5 km/generation;
 we want to explore potential dispersal rates in this range.

-Below is some bash code to run the simulations (runs for a few minutes, to an hour, depending on threads):
+Below is some bash code to run the simulations.
+Threads can be adjusted via the `-j` flag to `parallel` (runs for a few minutes, to an hour, depending on threads):

 ```bash
 mkdir temp_wd/TreeSeqs